 You need FTP access to your site to do this.
 Here is the official WordPress documentation.

 If in doubt, reinstall WordPress via FTP.
-It’s probably best to delete all your WordPress core files first, so make a back up of your config.php file and wp-uploads folder first.
-Download a fresh copy of WordPress here, unzip it,and ftp it to your site.
+It’s probably best to delete all your WordPress core files first, so make a back up of your `config.php` file and `wp-uploads` folder first.
+Download a fresh copy of WordPress here, unzip it, and ftp it to your site.
+It’s about that simple, but you may want to read the full instructions first.

 If Your Site Has Been Hacked

-First, stay calm.
+First, remain calm.
 You can handle this.
 There are a number of resources to help you:

 You should be making backups of your WordPress installation on a regular basis.
 You can find more information about that here.